alexolivier/cerbos-envoy-example-with-claim/README.md

 ### Envoy external auth adapter (`services/envoy/adapter/main.go`)

 - Listens for Envoy ext_authz `CheckRequest` calls over gRPC (default `:9090`) and connects to Cerbos using the address from `CERBOS_GRPC_ADDR`/`CERBOS_ENDPOINT` or `cerbos:3593`.
-- Extracts the Bearer token from the incoming `Authorization` header, verifies the token header metadata (RS256 algorithm, `kid=local-dev-cert`), and reads claims without eager signature verification.
-The raw JWT is passed to Cerbos via `AuxDataJWT`, which performs signature validation using the configured JWKS.
+- Extracts the Bearer token from the incoming `Authorization` header, parses the claims without signature verification (Cerbos performs signature and key validation via the supplied JWKS), and rejects requests when the token cannot be decoded.
-- Builds the Cerbos principal from the JWT subject and roles, accepting roles from either the `roles` claim (array/string) or the legacy `role` claim.
+- Builds the Cerbos principal from the JWT subject and the `roles` claim, which must be an array of non-empty role strings.
 Empty role sets are rejected.
 - Authorizes the request against the `api_gateway` resource (using the HTTP method and path) and the `route` action.
 Denied, unauthenticated, or invalid requests return Envoy-compatible `DeniedHttpResponse` messages with appropriate HTTP status codes.
-- When Cerbos allows the action, the adapter flattens the decision outputs into lowercase HTTP headers (e.g., `x-authz-id`, `x-authz-roles`, `x-authz-accountid`).
-Non-struct outputs fall back to an `output` header key.
+- When Cerbos allows the action, the adapter flattens the decision outputs into lowercase HTTP headers (e.g., `x-authz-id`, `x-authz-roles`, `x-authz-accountid`, `x-authz-foo`).
 - Gracefully handles shutdown signals and logs authorization or Cerbos connectivity errors to aid debugging.

 ### Cerbos policies (`services/cerbos/policies`)